yuzu-emu/yuzu-emu.github.io/site/content/entry/yuzu-progress-report-jan-2022/index.md

 Users of Radeon GPUs older than the 400 series running Windows will experience crashes  due to outdated and out of support drivers.
 Not even modified drivers seem to help, the only solution is to use Linux with its still in support, and quite faster, mesa drivers.

-Finally, excessive mod use or high values of Anisotropic Filtering can cause vertex explosions in some GPU configurations, we’re investigating the reasons for this.
+Finally, excessive mod use or high values of Anisotropic Filtering can cause vertex explosions in some GPU configurations, we’re investigating teh cause for this.

 ## Other graphical fixes